ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 -------------------------------------

 We propose to publish two new libraries: ``template-haskell-lift`` and ``template-haskell-quasiquoter``.
 These will be shipped with GHC.
-So, they would be boot libraries, but wouldn't include any wired-in identifiers.
+So, they would be boot libraries, but wouldn't define any wired-in identifiers.
 In other words, they would behave as ``bytestring`` or ``containers``, not like ``ghc-internal``.

 They will also be published to and buildable from Hackage.